After a tame Globes, is a less-charged awards season ahead?

 "This story gave me hope and I wanted to share that hope with you," Farrelly said on stage.
 "If Don Shirley and Tony Vallelonga can find a common ground so can we."

-Both pleased enough crowds and HFPA voters, despite the backlash, to win out over "A Star Is Born," a film that everyone, wrongly, presumed would dominate.
+Both pleased enough crowds and HFPA voters, despite the backlash, to win out over "A Star Is Born," a film that everyone, wrongly, presumed would dominate Sunday night.

 But everyone loves an underdog, and now, it's "A Star Is Born's" turn to find its way back to the top.